diumenge, 3 de novembre del 2024

 També hi ha uns parcs xulos i un riu.
 I la famosa i impactant catedral (allà li diuen ‘Minster’ però no en sé la diferència!).
 Els carrers cèntrics estrets plens de curiositats, botigues interessants i tea-rooms.
 Un mercat al bell mig de la ciutat.
 Una galeria d’art preciosa i fascinant.
 Un museu de trens que deixa a tota la família amb la boca oberta.
 També, moltes referències i llocs connectats a la gent coneguda que té relació amb York, des de l’Emperador Constantí de Roma, fins a Anne Lister (Gentleman Jack), passant per Guy Fawkes i molts altres.
 En fi, jo de vatros aniria directament a York, més que a Londres i altres pobles del sud on t’estafaran amb el preu d’una cervesa.

 Però aquest cop, havent vist tot l’anterior mil cops, i anant sol per primera vegada, vaig decidir fer una ruta per un bon grapat de llibreries ja que York en té moltes d’una varietat d’estils i continguts.
 I ara he pensat que podria deixar-vos els apunts per si de cas també feu turisme-de-llibreries...
-Aquí va un resum de les deu que vaig poder veure aquell dia.
+Aquí va un resum de les deu que vaig poder veure aquell dia (i d'on vaig tornar a casa amb la motxilla plena de paraules!).

 · The Minster Gate Bookshop (Carrer: Minster Gates,8 – a l’ombra de la catedral!).
 Una bogeria de botiga de llibres de segona mà; algunes super-ofertes, altres antiguitats col·leccionables.
 Hi ha 5 o 6 plantes (inc. soterrani) però cap és prou gran per a fer girar un gat agafat de la cua (frase típica anglesa).
 En serio, no hi aneu amb motxilles grans o a l’hora punta, ja que son sales super-petites però plenes de sorpreses.
 Fins i tot les escales van plenes de llibres.
 Cada planta està enfocada sobre un tema diferent, i el soterrani està ple d’ofertes.